 So now that you know some benefits, let’s look at the difficult part: actually narrowing down the guest list.
 This can be a tricky part, especially if you are planning a budget wedding, as you need to make some choices.
 There are several ways to make the call, so I will go through some different ways on how to decide who to invite to your wedding (and not).

 Tips on how to Decide on your Wedding Guest List

 Start with the “must-have guests” and move downwards

 This is how my fiancé and I narrowed down our guest-list.
 We started from the top and wrote down our “must-have guests” (close family and maid/man of honour).
 Then we wrote a new list of our friends/family we really wanted to have there.
 And finally, we wrote down some people in our lives whom it would be nice to have there, but that we aren’t that close with anymore.
 Basically, we ended up removing all of those “third-level” names from the list.

 Invite people who are part of your present and future

 When starting to think about your close ones, it is normal that has been part of your past comes to mind.
 It might be a friend you used to hang out with all the time in high school or a family member who was a big part of your life when you were young.
 Even though it can sound nice (and maybe compulsory) to invite them, you shouldn’t do it blindly.
 Even though these people have been part of your past, the important question is if they are a part of your current life (are you still in contact with them?) and if they will be part of your future.

 Only invite people you both know

 This is a tip that I heard from a podcast that, even though we didn’t end up implementing, I think is really clever.
 Especially if you are living abroad or have friends/family living abroad, there is a big chance your significant other haven’t met them.
+This can then be a good idea when planning a destination wedding.
 Since the day is about you two as a couple, an idea can be only to invite people who have met the both of you – together.